Connect with others who understand.

 See answer

-Living with multiple sclerosis (MS) is already tough, but imagine having trouble with the simplest of tasks because of an unpredictable and frustrating symptom — ataxia, an inability to control muscle movements because of nerve damage.
+Living with multiple sclerosis (MS) is already tough, but ataxia — the inability to control muscle movements because of nerve damage — can be an especially unpredictable and frustrating symptom.
 From walking and writing to simply sitting upright, ataxia can make even the smallest movements feel like a challenge.

 People living with multiple sclerosis commonly experience ataxia as a symptom of MS. According to the Multiple Sclerosis Trust, ataxia affects about 4 out of 5 people with the condition.

-Having trouble controlling your muscles due to ataxia can cause difficulties in many parts of your life — how you walk, talk, and eat, and even how you feel emotionally.
+Having trouble controlling your muscles due to ataxia can cause difficulties in many parts of your life, including how you walk, talk, and eat, and even how you feel emotionally.

 What Causes Ataxia in MS?

 Ataxia refers to a loss of coordination due to nerve damage.
-Although you will notice its effect on your muscles, ataxia is not caused by muscle weakness.
+Although you will notice its effect on your muscles, ataxia isn’t caused by muscle weakness.

-The causes of ataxia in multiple sclerosis relate to how the condition damages nerve cells.
-MS is an autoimmune disorder where the immune system mistakenly attacks the myelin sheath surrounding and protecting nerve fibers in the brain and spinal cord — a process called demyelination.
+Ataxia in multiple sclerosis is related to the way the disease harms nerve cells.
+MS is an autoimmune disorder in which the immune system mistakenly attacks the myelin sheath that surrounds and protects nerve fibers in the brain and spinal cord.
+This process is called demyelination.
 When the myelin sheath is damaged, the nerves can’t function as well.
 As the disease progresses, more nerve cells are damaged.
 When nerve fibers in the brain are demyelinated, it can cause lesions (areas of tissue damage) that impair your ability to coordinate movement.

+While MS is not considered a movement disorder, it is closely tied to movement disorders, including ataxia.
 Ataxia can be a symptom of another disease (such as MS) or a condition on its own.
-Ataxia can be inherited or caused by factors like medication side effects, alcohol misuse, head injury, tumors, or other medical conditions.
+Ataxia can be inherited or caused by factors like medication side effects, alcohol misuse, head injury, tumors, vitamin deficiencies, and other medical conditions like hypothyroidism (underactive thyroid).

 Types of Ataxia